 Little has changed since 1960.
 According to the U.S. Census that year, in only eight states were natives a minority.
 Then, as now, Oregon was one of those rare states, with 48 percent of the population having been born in Oregon.
 In the 1960s, Oregon was full of folks who had moved here seeking a better life, a defining trait that Oregon has enjoyed for generations.

 These days, the high-tech sector employs many more manufacturing workers than wood product manufacturing in Oregon.
 The high-tech sector of Oregon manufacturing in 1964 was small but emerging.
-Less than 5,000 people worked in the "Electric measuring instruments and test equipment" segment of manufacturing.
+Fewer than 5,000 people worked in the “Electric measuring instruments and test equipment” segment of manufacturing.
 Those workers earned an average of $6,217 a year in 1964.
-Adjusted for inflation, that works out to about $48,000 a year today.
+Adjusted for inflation, that works out to about $50,000 a year today.
 Fifty years ago, that was 20 percent more than the average Oregon worker.
-In 2014, the average wage for a worker in the "Computer and electronic product manufacturing" segment of manufacturing was $122,879.
+In 2017, the average wage for a worker in the “Computer and electronic product manufacturing” segment of manufacturing was $131,054.

 There is a concerning trend in the income data.
-In 1964, Oregon's PCPI was almost identical to the national average.
+In 1964, Oregon’s PCPI was almost identical to the national average.
 Oregon ranked 16th out of the 50 states for income, noticeably above the middle of the rankings, tucked in between Ohio and Colorado.
-Today, Oregon has slipped to 32nd in the income rankings among the 50 states.
-Oregon's PCPI of $41,220 is 10 percent less than the U.S. average of $46,049 and 15 percent less than Colorado.
-While every U.S. state has seen noticeable income gains over the past 50 years, Oregon has grown noticeably slower than the vast majority of U.S. states.
-Only seven U.S. states have seen slower income growth over the past 50 years.
+Today, Oregon has slipped to 27th in the income rankings among the 50 states.
+Oregon’s PCPI of $46,361 is 8 percent less than the U.S. average of $50,392 and 13 percent less than Colorado.
+While every U.S. state has seen income gains over the past 50 years, Oregon has grown noticeably slower than the vast majority of U.S. states.
+Only two U.S. states, Indiana and Illinois, have seen slower income growth since 1964.

 Fast-forward 50 years and the Portland area counties still enjoy the highest per capita personal income levels, while rural counties in eastern Oregon tend to have the lowest income levels.
-Only two Oregon counties have moved from below average in the 1960s to above average today: Wallowa County in Northeastern Oregon and Deschutes County in Central Oregon.
+Only two Oregon counties have moved from below average in the 1960s to above average today: Hood River County in the Columbia Gorge and Deschutes County in Central Oregon.

 In many ways, Oregon hasn’t changed much in the past two generations.
 We are a western state that features mountains and coasts, forests and deserts.
 A reputation for excellent quality of life drives our population growth.
 Most Oregonians relocated here by choice.
 The Portland area is relatively wealthy while the rural areas are relatively poor.
 The most noticeable change has been Oregon’s move away from a timber dependent economy to something more diverse.